 Global Export-Import Slew in January-February due to Coronavirus outbreak

-The country is facing this due to coronavirus outbreak, extended lunar new year holiday, inactive factory output and blocked transport movement across the country.
+The country is facing this due to the coronavirus outbreak, extended lunar new year holiday, inactive factory output, and blocked transport movement across the country.
 Imports are also repulsed but better than analyst expectations.

 The drop in exports was bigger than expected -17.2% in dollar terms, while imports sank to 4%, according to a statement from Chinese customs officials.

 According to Tradeimex Info Solution Pvt Ltd stats which derived from direct Customs officials, Total Export & Import Value (China) in Jan-Feb are;

 For a better understanding and deeper analysis, you can subscribe to China Export & China Import Data of Jan & Feb 2020 Months as Reports are ready to deliver.
 Here are some examples of Reports.

 Affected Sectors and Countries This pandemic is a bigger threat than the global financial crisis of 2008.
 According to UNCTAD estimates, the most affected sectors include precision instruments, machinery, automotive, and communication equipment.
 Among the most affected economies are the European Union ($15.6 billion), the United States ($5.8 billion), Japan ($5.2 billion), The Republic of Korea ($3.8 billion), Taiwan Province of China ($2.6 billion) and Viet Nam ($2.3 billion).